-Burroughs offers an appropriate complement of peripheral equipment for the B 5900 Series systems, with principal emphasis on mass storage units, magnetic tape drives, and data communications terminals.
+➤ Burroughs offers an appropriate complement of peripheral equipment for the B 5900 Series systems, with principal emphasis on mass storage units, magnetic tape drives, and data communications terminals.
 In general, these devices are well-engineered and reliable, but far more conventional in design than the mainframes.
 Mass storage buyers can choose either head-per-track disk files or moving-head disk pack drives.
-Burroughs has been gradually shifting its emphasis from the head-per-track disk files to the more economical moving-head disk pack drives, and the company now offers moving-head drives with both removable and nonremovable packs.
+Burroughs has been gradually shifting its emphasis from the head-per-track disk files to the more economical moving-head disk pack drives with both removable and nonremovable packs.
 Magnetic tape drives with data transfer rates of up to 780,000 bytes per second are available, as are line printers with speeds ranging from 650 to 2000 lines per minute.

 Data communications control functions are handled by specialized, microprocessor-based Function Processors called Line Support Processors (LSPs) and Network Support Processors (NSPs).
 Every communicationsoriented B 5930 system includes one or more Line Support Processors to perform the low-level network control functions, plus an appropriate Line Adapter to provide the required electrical interface for each line.
 In larger networks, one or more Network Support Processors are added to relieve the CPU of higher-level communications control functions.
 Each LSP can control up to 16 communications lines, each NSP can accommodate up to 4 LSPs and 64 lines, and each B 5930 CPU can support up to 2 NSPs (but no more than 64 lines).
 When the NSP is not used, up to 2 LSPs can be connected directly to a B 5930 CPU for a maximum capacity of 32 lines.
-In multiprocessor systems, the NSPs and/or DLPs can be switched among the processors in the same manner as Data Link Processors.
+In multiprocessor systems, the NSPs and/or LSPs can be switched among the processors in the same manner as Data Link Processors.

-The basic B 5930 central system, priced at exactly \$200,000, consists of a central processor, 1.5 million bytes of main memory, a dual-display operator console, 5 Data Link Processors, and a 4-line data communications subsystem.
-This basic system can be leased for \$6,875 per month on a one-year lease, \$6,250 on a three-year lease, or \$5,940 on a five-year lease, including full maintenance coverage.
-Customer deliveries are scheduled to begin in the second quarter of 1981.
+The basic B 5930 central system, priced at exactly \$210,000, consists of a central processor, 1.5 million bytes of main memory, a dual-display operator console, 5 Data Link Processors, and a 4-line data communications subsystem.
+This basic system can be leased for \$7,219 per month on a one-year lease, \$6,563 on a three-year lease, or \$6,237 on a five-year lease, including full maintenance coverage.